tmiyamon/gradle-mdicons/README.md

 This plugin will manage Google's official [material design icons](https://github.com/google/material-design-icons) in your build.gradle.
 The plugin copies specified icons from the material design icon repository into your application allowing you to focus on the png icons only.

-This plugin creates a meta file, `.mdicons`, to save settings and avoid evaluation during every build.
-Changes are automatically detected and icons are updated based on the changes.

-Is writing regex painful?
-A support tool is being written, please be patient.

 ## Usage

 ```groovy